Sheeplet1/obsidian-pin-enhancer/README.md

 ```

 2. Restart Obsidian and enable the plugin.
-3. Rebind your close command hotkeys to the alternatives provided.
+3. Bind your close command hotkeys to the alternatives provided.
+You do not need to unbind the original close commands since the new commands will take priority.